Concierge Wealth Services

 1) Diversification by Risk Drivers, Not Labels

-Two funds can have different names yet rely on the same economic outcome.
-Sophisticated investors decompose portfolios into drivers—growth sensitivity, rates, inflation, liquidity, carry, and idiosyncratic risk—then size exposures to avoid hidden clustering.
-This is the foundation of a process-before-product mindset outlined in Institutional-Grade Portfolio Construction.
+Two investments can have different names yet rely on the same economic outcome.
+Sophisticated investors often decompose portfolios into underlying drivers—growth sensitivity, interest rates, inflation, liquidity, carry, credit risk, and idiosyncratic risk—then size exposures to reduce hidden clustering.

 2) Concentrated Wealth Needs Counterweights